slobentanzer/snakemake-workshop/docs/source/tutorial/QC.rst

 Simple rule
 -----------
-In Snakemake, a ``rule`` is an instruction - written in YAML - that ties a (set of) input file(s) to output files/directories, and an associated operation, which can either be an inline chunk of python code, a script (python/R), a notebook or any set of operation that can be written out in a shell command.
+In Snakemake, a ``rule`` is an instruction - written in YAML, nestled in python code - that ties a (set of) input file(s) to output files/directories, using an associated operation, which can either be an inline chunk of python code, a script (python/R), a notebook or any set of operation that can be written out in a shell command.

 The rule below specifies that in order to create a filtered version of the data from sample1, it requires one file as input, and uses a python script, that should be run in a given conda environment.
 You can take a look at the script in order to see what it does exactly, but it does some basic filtering and normalises the count data.